peace-adamu/LITA-Project-Customer-Subscription-Analysis/README.md

 #### Result:![sql4](https://github.com/user-attachments/assets/ca6381be-b751-4181-bf73-518700d1bfb6)

-- Average Subscription Duration (Days): 365 days -Average Subscription Duration (Months): 12 months
+- Average Subscription Duration (Days): 365 days
+- Average Subscription Duration (Months): 12 months
 #### Key Insight:
 Consistency in Subscription Length: The average subscription duration is exactly 12 months, indicating that most customers maintain their subscriptions for a full year.
 This uniformity suggests that the subscription plans are likely annual, and customers are not canceling or renewing midway through the year.
 This consistency can be a positive indicator of customer satisfaction and the effectiveness of annual subscription models.